 Best Hair Band: Hairmax LaserBand 41 ComfortFlex Hair Growth Device

-- What we love: Best laser hair-growth device; Hands-free use makes multitasking easy; quick treatment time
+- What we love: Best laser hair-growth device; hands-free use makes multitasking easy; quick treatment time

 - What could improve: A bit bulky overall